-Target is coming off a record year during which its sales grew more than $15 billion, greater than its total sales growth during the prior 11 years, says CSA.
-The planned investments include:
+The publication Chain Store Age says Target is coming off a record year during which its sales grew more than $15 billion, greater than its total sales growth during the prior 11 years.

 Target ended 2020 with 10 owned brands generating $1 billion or more in annual sales each, four of which surpassed $2 billion.
-The chain will continue to bring brand partnerships to life in stores and online with the opening of approximately 100 Ulta Beauty at Target shop-in-shops in 2021, with plans to add hundreds more.
-It also is expanding its 15-year relationship with Apple, by opening mini-Apple shops in 17 stores, with an extended assortment, expanded footprint and service enhancements.
+Among other moves, reports CSA, Target is expanding its 15-year relationship with Apple by opening mini-Apple shops in 17 stores, with an extended assortment, expanded footprint and service enhancements.
 More locations are scheduled to roll out this fall.

 Fiddelke continued that the “bold investments planned for the next few years will scale key capabilities across stores, fulfillment, and supply chain to drive deeper engagement with new and loyal guests, continued market share gains, and long-term, profitable growth."